selcarmesan/Homework5/docs/README.md

 sequentially, in which case the game ends, and the winner can be determined.
 Scoring is done per row, and the player with the higher score cancels out all the opposing player's points in that row.

+Strategies are single-method classes which take in an active game of Pawns Board, and a player, and returns the most optimal move for that player according to the strategy, or if there are none, throws an exception.

+A view takes in a game of pawns board, and while active, is able to represent the board and hands in some form, whether through a GUI or a simple textual view.

 The main class tests the functionality of the game.
 It runs a predetermined game of pawns board, playing each move with the game class and displaying using the view.